sprrnd/WGMsensing/README.md

 # WGMsensing
 ### Data analysis pipelines for analysing data from WGM microresonator experiments.

-## Main Dependencies
-- numpy
-- scipy
-- matplotlib
-- pandas
-- natsort

-Pip install or conda install can be used to install all of these packages

 ## Branches Overview

 - MasterAnalysis = Main data analysis branch